Hyperpop: Charli XCX and mainstream popularity

-However, Kieran Press-Reynolds of Pitchfork remarked that other pioneering artists in the scene had not gained any commercial success since its initial rise.
-He credited this "dispersal" to several factors, including "conflicting visions of its practitioners, the lifting of COVID-19 lockdowns, and the fact that some of its most promising musicians didn’t want fame and actively recoiled from it".
+The genre achieved a Billboard Hot 100 No. 1 single in Sam Smith and Kim Petras's "Unholy" and a hit album in Charli XCX's 2024 hyperpop album Brat.
+Shortly after the latter, Kieran Press-Reynolds wrote for Pitchfork that other pioneering artists in the scene had not gained any commercial success since its initial rise, which he credited to several factors including "conflicting visions of its practitioners, the lifting of COVID-19 lockdowns, and the fact that some of its most promising musicians didn't want fame and actively recoiled from it".